 This is definitely a great side project but it’s clear this is not something you can do full-time.
 They only need one reviewer per product.
 This means you’re competing with 1000s of users for one single offer.

 Some members find themselves applying for a whole year and have yet to be given the opportunity to review a product which I understand can be frustrating…

 After making a product review available for users to apply, they choose the required number of reviewers at random.
 You can check their latest chosen reviewers here.

-2. Spam emails
+2. Too Many Spam Emails